Three Weeks in Japan: A First Time Itinerary

 Floating only during high tide, mind you, so you may have to hang around for a bit if you are after that traditional photo shot of this magnificent red torii with its feet submerged.

-We spent our afternoon meandering along the island, discovering more of Miyajima's cultural highlights sites like the Itsukushima Shrine and the Tahoto Pagoda.
+We spent our afternoon meandering along the island, joining a Miyajima Historical Walking Tour, to discover some of the cultural highlights sites like the Itsukushima Shrine and the Tahoto Pagoda.
 We wandered up the mountainside and took in the dramatic views over the bays, and sat in a glade of falling cherry blossoms at Momobayashi park.
 We ambled around the old town and along the canal that cuts it in two, while snacking on Japanese treats from the local street vendors.

 And at the end of the day, as the sun sank towards the horizon, we boarded the ferry for our journey back and our 1 night spent in Hiroshima city.